tatut/specql/README.md

 # specql

-An EXPERIMENTAL library for simple PostgreSQL queries with namespaced keys.
+A library for simple PostgreSQL queries with namespaced keys.

 specql introspects your database at compile time and generates clojure.spec definitions for the rows and all the columns.